EdgeNet-project/edgenet-legacy-2024/README.md

 The code that we are developing here is in production powering [the EdgeNet testbed](http://www.edge-net.org/), on which researchers worldwide conduct experiments in distributed systems and internet measurements.

+## Support

+To chat with a member of the EdgeNet team live, please [open our tawk.to window](https://tawk.to/edgenet).

 ## Contributing

 We invite you to contribute to this free open-source software (FOSS) initiative.